|

 When you attend an AA meeting, you should share only your first name.
 This helps protect everyone’s anonymity.
 Additionally, you’re not required to state that you’re an alcoholic.

 You don’t have to feel ashamed about your alcohol use.
 If you need help to recover from alcoholism, contact FHE Health today, a treatment facility in Florida.
-We have a team of caring professionals available to discuss any AA questions you have along with your circumstances to determine the best treatment approach.
+We have a team of caring professionals available to discuss any AA questions you have, as well as your circumstances, to determine the best course of treatment.